yanni4night/grunt-copy-bower/README.md

 > A grunt plugin that copies bower component files to wherever you want.

-I found neither  _grunt-bowercopy_ nor _grunt-bower-copy_ does the intuitive things they should do.[Bower](http://bower.io/) is manager tool for front-end compoents.Every components has its own _bower.json_ which indicates the _main_ file,so copying operation requires no source file but the destination.That is so obvious!
+I found neither  _grunt-bowercopy_ nor _grunt-bower-copy_ does the intuitive things they should do.[Bower](http://bower.io/) is manager tool for front-end compoents.Every component has its own _bower.json_ which indicates the _main_ file,so copying operation requires no source file but the destination.So obvious!

 ## Getting Started
 This plugin requires Grunt `~0.4.5`